-The new Nanakuli Public Library will be located on 3.675 acres fronting Nanaikapono Elementary School and accessible from Farrington Highway.
-The library will have a circulating book count of 35,000 to 40,000 volumes.
-The building contains approximately 17,100 square feet of enclosed area and a 900 square foot covered breezeway entry connecting the library wing to a program room for hosting community meetings.
+NANAKULI PUBLIC LIBRARY is located on 3.675 acres fronting Nanaikapono Elementary School and accessible from Farrington Highway.
+The library contains approximately 17,100 square feet of enclosed area and a 900 square foot covered breezeway entry connecting the library wing to a program room for hosting community meetings.
+It has a circulating book count of 35,000 to 40,000 volumes.
 The program room can be opened to a fenced grassed gathering area for outdoor performances.
-In addition to traditional library functions, the facility will feature a business center with meeting rooms and an acoustically treated “sound room” that can accommodate up to three people for recording such things as oral histories.
+In addition to traditional library functions, the facility features a business center with meeting rooms and an acoustically treated “sound room” that can accommodate up to three people for recording such things as oral histories.

-Parking for 52 vehicles will be located between the library and the access drive serving both this facility and Nanaikapono School.
+Parking for 52 vehicles is located between the library and the access drive serving both this facility and Nanaikapono School.
 As part of the site planning process, space was reserved between the library and school for a future Head Start child care facility, potential library expansion and additional parking.
+LEED® Silver certified.

 2017 PROJECT OF THE YEAR